kesttvanzyl/kesttvanzyl-resume/index.md

 ## Education:

-#### High School:

-* Graduated from Carlsbad Seaside Academy in 2018

-#### Current Education:

 * Full time MiraCosta Community College (Math, Physics and Computer Science focus)
 * Expecting to transfer and attend a UC school for a degree in Computer Science and/or Software Engineering
+* Graduated from Carlsbad Seaside Academy in 2018

 ## Skills: